A Simple Communication Tip That Pays Dividends

 • The acknowledgment provides you with a timeframe for the review of applications and the first contact for interviews.

-You are contacted for an interview within the timeframe provided.
+A company representative contacts you for an interview within the timeframe provided.
 The interviewer lets you know when you can expect a call back.
 There’s a hiccup along the way, delaying the process.
 However, you receive notification of the new timeframe.

-Communication Alert System
+Acknowledgment Creates a Communication Alert System

+You may be thinking, but what if you never receive an email or document?
 How can you acknowledge what you never receive?

 Unless you are psychic, you can’t.
 But you can develop a pattern your clients and colleagues expect.